us-irs/spacepackets-py/README.md

 ## CCSDS Space Packet

-This example shows how to generate a space packet header
+This example shows how to generate a space packet header:

 ```py
 from spacepackets.ccsds.spacepacket import SpacePacketHeader, PacketTypes